-ScratchJr is a great platform for younger students who are learning to code.
-They don’t even need to be able to type!
+ScratchJr is a great platform for younger students who are still learning to read.
+They don’t even need to be able to type to code games and animations!

 Children create code in objects called sprites – which can be characters or other objects.
 ScratchJr comes with a library of sprites, and sprites can be edited or new ones created using the “Paint Editor”.
 Many of the sprites are animals such as dogs, cats, or horses.